Outsourcing: Australia overview

-The Telecommunications Act 1997 (Cth) contains additional rules around how telecommunications carriers and carriage service providers can use information carried over their telecommunications networks.
-As a general principle, carriers and carriage service providers must not use or disclose the information obtained except in the performance of their duties as permitted by the Act.
+The Telecommunications Act 1997 (Cth) contains additional rules on how telecommunications carriers and carriage service providers can use information carried over their telecommunications networks.
+As a general principle, carriers and carriage service providers must not use or disclose the information obtained except in the performance of their duties as permitted by the Telecommunications Act.

 In addition, the Telecommunications (Interception and Access) Act 1979 (Cth) deems it a criminal offence to listen to or record any communication without the knowledge of the person making the communication.
 There are exceptions for certain government agencies and telecommunications carriers where they are required to do so for business purposes, and also in emergency situations.

 Mechanisms to ensure compliance.
 Customers in an outsourcing typically require the outsourcer to:

 Only use personal information for the purposes of performing obligations under the outsourcing.

 Comply with the customers' privacy policies, as well as with the Privacy Act and any other privacy regulation applicable in the relevant industry.

 Agree to allow for appropriate audits of the outsourcer's compliance (and for an entity regulated by the Australian Prudential Regulatory Authority (APRA), allow for audits by APRA).